catalyticmaterials/cheat/README.md

 If this repository is utilized please cite: <br />
 Clausen, C. M., Nielsen, M. L. S., Pedersen, J. K., & Rossmeisl, J. (2022).
 Ab Initio to activity: Machine learning assisted optimization of high-entropy alloy catalytic activity.

+It is the hope of the authors that this repository will be used, copied and modified by groups interested in doing computational studies on high-entropy alloys.

 #### Required packages
 * [ase](https://wiki.fysik.dtu.dk/ase/index.html)